 Annie Sloan Chalk Paint to the Rescue

-Since orange is my least favorite color, and I had no desire to strip the paint with chemicals, I chose to transform the cart with Annie Sloan chalk paint in a tranquil shade of Paris Grey.
+Since orange is my least favorite color, and I had no desire to strip the paint with chemicals, I chose to transform the cart with Annie Sloan Chalk Paint (HERE is a totally acceptable cost conscious alternative!) in a tranquil shade of Paris Grey.

 How I Repurposed This Steel Cart